Cole Hikutini: Minnesota Vikings

 On September 3, 2018, Hikutini was signed to the Minnesota Vikings' practice squad.
 He signed a reserve/future contract with the Vikings on January 2, 2019.
-He was waived on August 31, 2019.
+Hikutini was waived by Minnesota on August 31.

 Dallas Cowboys

 On September 2, 2019, Hikutini was signed to the Dallas Cowboys practice squad.
-On December 30, 2019, Hikutini was signed to a reserve/future contract.
+On December 30, Hikutini was signed to a reserve/future contract.

 On September 4, 2020, Hikutini was waived by the Cowboys and re-signed to the practice squad.
 He signed a reserve/future contract with the Cowboys on January 4, 2021.
-He was waived by the Dallas Cowboys on March 19, 2021.
+Hikutini was waived by the Cowboys on March 19.

 New York Giants

 On March 30, 2021, Hikutini was signed by the New York Giants, reuniting with offensive coordinator Jason Garrett, who was his head coach with the Cowboys in 2019.
-He was waived/injured on August 24, 2021 and placed on injured reserve.
+He was waived/injured on August 24, and placed on injured reserve.
 He was released on September 2.

 Michigan Panthers

-On October 6, 2022, Hikutini signed with the Michigan Panthers of the United States Football League (USFL).
+On October 7, 2022, Hikutini signed with the Michigan Panthers of the United States Football League (USFL).
+On May 4, 2023, he was placed on the inactive list.
+On May 11, Hikutini was activated.
+He appeared in nine games (six starts), recording 21 receptions for 239 yards and five touchdowns.
+Hikutini re-signed with the team on September 24, 2024.